 “With Tomas, we have a long-standing cooperation, he delivers for us trainings for companies on different soft-skills related topics.
 We value his professionalism, thorough preparation before the training, dynamics of his work as well as flexibility and creativity he shows when working with participants.
 We use his experience for the work with groups of young people who often require new trends and approaches as well as for more experienced participants who want to get deeper in proven practices and topics.”
 Peter Neuhybel, TIMAN

 … AS A COACH

-Development of coaching in the field of youth work is another of my activities.
-I have trained several groups in both long-term and accredited training courses on how to use a coaching approach in work with young people.
+Development of coaching in the field of youth work and schools is another of my activities.
+I have trained several groups in both long-term and accredited training courses on how to use a coaching approach in work with young people or at school environment.
 Currently, I’m a guarantor of a training course accredited by the Ministry of Education for people working with youth about coaching as a specific method of accompanying young people.
 At the same time, both young people and those who work with them make part of my coaching clientele.

 “Tomas is very professional in what he does as a coach.
 He has a good balance of being a professional and illustrating interest and care for the client.
 A very good job done.”
 Kaveh Mir Tahmasebi | MBA,MSc,FIoD

 “During our coaching session, we don’t stay on the surface.
 Tomas knows how to ask the right questions at the right time and helps to get to the heart of the matter and thus better understand the present and make more realistic visions of the future.”
 Miloš Ondrášik, co-founder of the Duke of Edinburgh’s International Award Slovakia

 … AS A INSTRUCTOR